jacobsvennevik/maRepo_root/README.md

 Study Helper (Work in Progress)

 A hobby website I'm building to optimize my studying generating study plans, flashcards, and different tests.
 I haven't built a website before, so this is great practice.
 The frontend and parts of the backend are written with the AI code editor Cursor and "vibe coded" along the way.
+Its right now a clash of stiles so will be working on that

 Screenshots

 Pics of the website so far (placeholder names, early UI):

 <!-- Drop images here when ready, e.g. docs/screenshots/*.png -->

+### Demo video
+- See a short demo capture: [`docs/media/screen-capture-9.sep.webm`](docs/media/screen-capture-9.sep.webm)

 ### Features (early)
 - **Study plans**: draft and iterate on personalized plans